TrashMonks/hagadias/README.md

 # hagadias
-Data extractors for the [Caves of Qud](http://www.cavesofqud.com/) roguelike.
+Python package to extract game data from the [Caves of Qud](http://www.cavesofqud.com/) roguelike.

+This library forms the base for several projects:
+ - the Caves of Qud wiki bot that builds and updates the [official Caves of Qud wiki](https://cavesofqud.gamepedia.com/)
+ - the Discord bot that operates on the Caves of Qud server
+ - an as yet unannounced project :)

+## What does it do?
-This Python package allows a user to read game data in the raw format used by the [Caves of Qud](http://www.cavesofqud.com/) roguelike RPG, including the object tree, fully colored tiles, and character data.
-It requires an installation of the game to function properly.
+hagadias allows a user to read game data in the raw format used by the [Caves of Qud](http://www.cavesofqud.com/) roguelike RPG, including the object tree, fully colored tiles, and character data.
+It needs to be passed a path to a local installation of the game in order to do anything.

 ## Installation
 To install the package from this GitHub repository, run